MaxGsprd/MaxGsprd/README.md

-	👋 Hello and welcome on my github page ! here are some informations about me :
+	👋 Hello and welcome on my github page !
+Here are some informations about me :

 - :rocket: After working two as a junior fullstack web developer in Versailles France, I am now looking for work in Canada, BC Vancouver area !